OpenTechSchool/html-css-beginners/source/core/style.rst

         property: value;
     }

-Refresh your browser and see how the color of your title has changed.
+Refresh your browser and see how the colour of your title has changed.

 Isn't it nice?
-To give a background color to our paragraph, write
+To give a background colour to our paragraph, write

 ::